 Site Rentals for Private Events

-Host your corporate retreat, wedding or staff outing to Governors Island.
+Host your wedding or staff outing to Governors Island.
 The Trust for Governors Island offers several sites that can be closed for private events.
 Both indoor and outdoor spaces are available.

 Sample Programs that would require a Private Events Permit:

 Weddings or other private celebrations